Ascension (healthcare system): Death of Yeniifer Alvarez-Estrada Glick

+Her death was the subject of a 2024 exposé in The New Yorker.

+National Nurses United report

+A 2024 report by National Nurses United claimed that "Ascension is one of the nation's worst offenders for closing obstetrics units" because it closed 26 percent of its labor and delivery departments since 2012, particularly in low-income, Black, and Hispanic neighborhoods and in concentrated health care markets.
+This increased maternal mortality, particularly in Bay County, Florida where the maternal death rate in the county more than doubled.
+The report concluded that "Ascension Betrays its mission by gutting care for pregnant patients and babies."

+The United States Conference of Catholic Bishops declined to comment on the closures.
+Charles Bouchard, a former director of the Catholic Health Association and vice president of theological education at Ascension, observed the bishops would be incapable of solving the problem: "They can keep hospitals from doing something if it's seen as at odds with Catholic teaching.
+But they can't, unless they're going to pay for it, they can't go out and say, 'you've got to keep this hospital open.'"

+Ge Bai at Johns Hopkins University said that the cuts were likely made to maximize profitability; obstetrics and gynecology services are low-margin units, especially in locations where many patients are on Medicaid.
+In an essay about the closures and the death of Glick, author Jessica Valenti disparaged Ascension as "the Catholic hospital system killing women."

 Project Nightingale

 The Wall Street Journal reported on a collaboration between Ascension and Google in 2019 to share health information about its patients with the technology company.
 Known as Project Nightingale, the stated purpose of the collaboration was to make it easier for physicians to access and search their patient records.
 The partnership drew criticism over privacy concerns and the potential for violations of the Health Insurance Portability and Accountability Act, and the U.S. Department of Health and Human Services opened an investigation into the project in 2020.
 Cason Schmit, a professor of public health at Texas A&M University, noted that the Nightingale Project could improve health outcomes, especially by gathering data from minorities that are underrepresented in clinical studies, but also raised the lack of a patient opt-out and the Project's unclear transparency and accountability processes as concerns.